Updated: February 2020

 Harbour seals show strong site fidelity.
 They move between haul-out sites and feeding areas, but rarely show seasonal migration.
-They haul out, give birth and nurse their young on beaches, sandbanks and rocks, usually in the intertidal zone along the coast, and forage in close proximity of the coast.
+These seals haul out, give birth and nurse their young on beaches, sandbanks and rocks, usually in the intertidal zone along the coast, and forage in close proximity of the coast.
 They can dive deeper than 200 m, but perform on average much shallower dives, within 60-100 m depth, mainly as a consequence of their habitat choice (Sharples et al. 2012, Ramasco 2015).
 Recently, the occurrence of resting dives, similar to the typical drift dives performed by other phocid seals (Crocker et al. 1997), was documented in harbour seals (Ramasco et al. 2013).

 Harbour seals are opportunistic feeders, more benthic (bottom of the sea) than pelagic (in the water column).
 They use different underwater feeding techniques, depending on prey type, including ambush, active search or digging with final pursuit (Bowen et al. 2002).
 They are highly social animals.
 They mostly feed independently, but gather to rest at haul out sites on a regular basis, usually timed with low tide in areas where the tidal cycle strongly impacts the geography of their habitat (Cronin et al. 2009).

 Life History and Ecology

 The annual reproductive cycle of most seal species is characterized by a tight synchrony of births, ensuring that pups are born at the optimal time of year (Boyd 1991).
 Across their range harbour seals give birth to one pup per year between February and July, depending on the environmental conditions and population status, with lower latitudes and populations in good conditions breeding earlier (Reijnders, Brasseur, & Meesters 2010).
 Lactation lasts about three to four weeks, but the pup is able to swim already few minutes after birth.
 Male harbour seals come into breeding areas toward the end of lactation and perform underwater displays to attract females and mate (Van Parijs et al. 1997).
 Female harbour seals mate in this period but have delayed implantation with pregnancies lasting about eight months.